 The protection for activists will be provided to those who are harassed due to their work.
 A legal clinic will be designed for those directly attacked.
 Furthermore, the protection work stream will pay special attention to the right to education of women and girls, helping those sexually extorted and those banned from attending school due to pregnancy.
 Finally, protection will also be provided to the LGTBQ community whenever they are not treated as human beings.

-The strengthening of capacities of CSOs will focus, firstly, in personal protection of activists on how to prevent risk situations as well as protocols if these risks occur, and secondly, training on research and producing reports for international monitoring mechanisms, such as the United Nations Human Rights Committee, the United Nations Convention for Against Corruption, or the Sustainable Development Goals.
+The strengthening of capacities of CSOs will focus, firstly, in personal protection of activists on how to prevent risk situations as well as protocols if these risks occur, and secondly, training on research and producing reports for international monitoring mechanisms, such as the United Nations Human Rights Committee, the United Nations Convention for Against Corruption, or the UN Agenda 2030 for Sustainable Development.
 These capacities will be backed by an Observatory on Human Rights and Governance that will produce reliable data for the reports.

 The Legal Clinic will establish mechanisms that are sensitive to the type of cases that are received based on gender discrimination.
 Extremely high priority will also be given to women activists in the legal assistance or assistance provided.